 the superheroes and the casting

-All these big superhero movies haul in crates of cash, but DC is not banking nearly as much as Marvel does on a regular basis because their movies so far have been met with mixed reviews and the DC characters just aren’t jiving with casual audiences.
+All these big superhero movies haul in crates of cash, but DC isn’t banking nearly as much as Marvel does on a regular basis because their movies so far have been met with mixed reviews and the DC characters just aren’t jiving with casual audiences.
 DC repeatedly leans on Batman and the Joker as their most potent recipes for success, but Jared Leto’s interpretation of the Joker in Suicide Squad left few satisfied.
-And Ben Affleck, after dropping out as director of the solo Batman film, is rumored to already be regretting his hefty commitment to the DCEU.
-With these aces in the hole proving wobbly and a dearth of viable franchise spin-offs (not a lot of draw for Cyborg or Aquaman), Wonder Woman and Gal Gadot - a brilliant casting choice - needs to provide stability with a quality movie and an intriguing take on the character that will leave audiences hoping for more solo endeavors.
+Ben Affleck, after dropping out as director of the solo Batman film, is rumoured to already be regretting his hefty commitment to the DCEU.
+With these aces in the hole proving wobbly and a dearth of viable franchise spin-offs –not a lot of draw for Cyborg or Aquaman – Wonder Woman and Gal Gadot needs to provide stability with a quality movie and an intriguing take on the character that will leave audiences hoping for more solo endeavours.

 Despite poor reception, DC is seemingly circumspect when it comes to course corrections, but Wonder Woman is a unique opportunity for them to refresh their brand.
-This movie is a stand-alone period piece, which means they can reinvigorate the tone of the struggling series.
-Two chief complaints about the DCEU are their mishandling of the comic book characters and their movies being devoid of humor.
-Much like Captain America being set in the 1940s, Wonder Woman has that little bit of detachment from the other films because of its historical setting, and that could open the doorway to inject a new look, more humor, and more faithfulness to the source material, seeing as how it’s less beholden to fit into the current DCEU timeline.
+This movie is a standalone period piece, which means they can reinvigorate the tone of the struggling series.
+Two chief complaints about the DCEU are their mishandling of the comic book characters and their movies being devoid of humour.
+Much like Captain America being set in the 1940s, Wonder Woman has that little bit of detachment from the other films because of its historical setting, and that could open the door to inject a new look, more humour, and more faithfulness to the source material, seeing as how it’s less beholden to fit into the current DCEU timeline.

 In the upcoming Justice League, Wonder Woman and Batman are the impetus for the founding of the titular superhero troupe, which means DC hopes her character can be relied upon as a headlining crowd-puller to complement their typically bankable Dark Knight.
 DC has the task of resuscitating their dwindling brand while progressing opportunities for more female-driven blockbusters.
 We’ll find out how well they succeed this summer.